 4. Consume cheese before its expiration date to minimize the risk of mold growth.

-See also What to cook with sage
+See also How long to cook spam in oven

 By following these guidelines, you can enjoy cheese safely and minimize the risks associated with consuming moldy cheese.